WhiskyTangoFawks/LunarFalloutPlus/README.md

  * Check that the game path is pointing to the folder called `Stock Game Folder`, inside your installation folder and not your steam installation
  * Check that the mod organizer path is pointing to the modorganizer.exe in your installation folder for Life in the Ruins.
  * Check that your game settings path is set to `my documents/my games/fallout 4`

 3. `Basic` Tab
  * Choose a profile at least one step lower than you would use for vanilla fallout.
 For most users with less than a 3090 I recommend medium or high, LitR is significantly heavier than vanilla fallout.
 (The shorter draw distances on medium make A Forest much easier to run, and A Forest makes it so you can't see stuff way in the distance anyway)
  * For most users, 1920x1080 resolution is recommended.
  * Enable `VSync` unless you're using Gsync/FreeSync (the `High FPS Physics Fix` mod controls VSync and this settings should be ignored, but having it match here doesn't hurt)
+ * If you want to change the Full Screen/Boarderless setting, by default this is controlled in the High FPS Physics config file (normal or 120fps version if you're using it)
  * On the custom tab, select `general` in the section drop down, and `iNumHWThreads` in the settings drop down.
 Set this to the number of cores your CPU has, doubling that number if it has hyperthreading.
 For more information on this setting, see https://stepmodifications.org/wiki/Guide:Skyrim_INI/General#iNumHWThreads

 4. `Details` tab
   * Field of View (FOV)
  It is recommended to leave the FoV vanilla.
 Setting the FoV higher than 90 has been known to cause weird visual issues with armor mods in the list.
 It can also effect the pipboy and scopes.
 Do not use the game console to change the FOV, it will not work.

 ### Nvidia/AMD Control Center